PART TEN: PAYMENTS AND COLLECTION

 Definition

-174. In this Article, "the determining year" – the last tax year in respect of which
+174. In this Article, "the determining year" – the last tax year in respect of

 the income of the assessee was assessed by January 1 of the tax year,